 Welcome to summer produce, Veg World!
 While the summer solstice may not officially be until the end of the month, it’s totally fair game to start enjoying warm weather foods now so that you can savor all of the great produce that June has to offer.
 For more ways to use early summer produce, check out my May produce guide.

-This month, spring veggies like radishes and rhubarb fade into the background as green beans, herbs, and other beginning-of-summer vegetables come into focus.
+This month, spring veggies like radishes and asparagus fade into the background as green beans, herbs, and other beginning-of-summer vegetables come into focus.
 Plus, graduations, the end of the school year, Father’s Day, and Juneteenth bring opportunities to celebrate with recipes that feature foods in season in June!